 The Social Determinants of Health NER models are newly built using the Spark NLP library, which is a powerful tool for natural language processing.
 They are natural language processing (NLP) models that extract entities related to SDoH from clinical text.
 Currently, there are 8 trained SDoH models released on the Spark NLP models hub.
 These models include a major model with all entity labels and 7 sub-models with more specific entities.
 Here are the models and their explanations.

-Social Determinants of Health NER Model
+Benefits of using Social Determinants of Health Software

 The Social Determinants of Health NER Model is the major model among SDoH models.
 Here are the entity labels that this model covers: